browserengineering/book/book/forms.md

-Forms require extensions across the whole browser to function properly, from implementing HTTP `POST` through new layout objects that draw `<input>` elements to handling buttons clicks.
+Forms require extensions across the whole browser to function properly, from implementing HTTP `POST` through new layout objects that draw `input` elements to handling buttons clicks.
+That makes it a great starting point for transforming our toy browser into an application platform---our goal for these next few chapters.
 Let's get started implementing all that!

 Rendering widgets
 =================

-First, let's draw the input areas that the user will fill out.
+First, let's draw the input areas that the user will fill out.[^styled-widgets] Input areas are inline content, laid out in lines next to text.
-Normally, applications want their input areas to look the same as in other applications on the same OS, so they use OS libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so they often draw input areas directly.

-[^ttk]: For Python's Tk library, that's possible with the `ttk` library.

-`<input>` elements are inline content, like text, laid out in lines.
 So to support inputs we'll need a new kind of layout object, which I'll call `InputLayout`.
-Let's start by copying `TextLayout` and renaming it to `InputLayout`.
-We'll then need to make some quick edits.
+We can copy `TextLayout` and use it as a template, but need to make some quick edits.

+[^styled-widgets]: Most applications use OS libraries to draw input areas, so that those input areas look like other applications on that OS.
+But browsers need a lot of control over application styling, so they often draw their own input areas.

 First, there's no `word` argument to `InputLayout`s: